kevinoc554/murmur-bandsite/README.md

 *A screenshot of the Tour page (tour.html) as viewed on different screen sizes, generated on [ami.responsivedesign.is](http://ami.responsivedesign.is).
 An interactive scrollable version is available [here](http://ami.responsivedesign.is/?url=https://kevinoc554.github.io/murmur-bandsite/tour.html).*

 #### Discography
+- Checked to ensure the album artworks displayed correctly; as three columns on desktop and laptop, two columns on tablets and a single column on mobile.
+- Checked that the album info displays correctly on mobile and tablet as center aligned text over the images.
+- Checked that the hover effect that causes the album artwork to become opaque and reveal the album information works correctly, and doesn't effect mobile views.
+    - *Testing showed that while the text was appearing correctly, the hover effect could still be triggered on mobile.
+Bug fix pending.*

 ![Discography page viewed on different screen sizes](assets/images/responsive-discog.png) *A screenshot of the Discography page (discography.html) as viewed on different screen sizes, generated on [ami.responsivedesign.is](http://ami.responsivedesign.is).
 An interactive scrollable version is available [here](http://ami.responsivedesign.is/?url=https://kevinoc554.github.io/murmur-bandsite/discography.html).*